Illinois: Coal

 The coal industry of Illinois has its origins in the middle 19th century, when entrepreneurs such as Jacob Loose discovered coal in locations such as Sangamon County.
 Jacob Bunn contributed to the development of the Illinois coal industry.
 Coal mining in central and southern Illinois was important in the late 19th and early 20th centuries.
 The 1909 Cherry Mine disaster was an underground fire that killed 259 miners in the third worst disaster in the history of American coal mining.
 After 1940 there was a slow decline in coal mining.
 About 68% of Illinois has coal-bearing strata of the Pennsylvanian geologic period.
 According to the Illinois State Geological Survey, 211 billion tons of bituminous coal are estimated to lie under the surface, having a total heating value greater than the estimated oil deposits in the Arabian Peninsula.
 However, this coal has a high sulfur content, which causes acid rain, unless special equipment is used to reduce sulfur dioxide emissions.
 Many Illinois power plants are not equipped to burn high-sulfur coal.
 In 1999, Illinois produced 40.4 million tons of coal, but only 17 million tons (42%) of Illinois coal was consumed in Illinois.
 Most of the coal produced in Illinois is exported to other states and countries.
 In 2008, Illinois exported three million tons of coal and was projected to export nine million in 2011, as demand for energy grows in places such as China, India, and elsewhere in Asia and Europe.
 As of 2010, Illinois was ranked third in recoverable coal reserves at producing mines in the nation.
 Most of the coal produced in Illinois is exported to other states, while much of the coal burned for power in Illinois (21 million tons in 1998) is mined in the Powder River Basin of Wyoming.

-Mattoon was chosen as the site for the Department of Energy's FutureGen project, a 275-megawatt experimental zero emission coal-burning power plant that the DOE just gave a second round of funding.
-In 2010, after a number of setbacks, the city of Mattoon backed out of the project.